Meeting Times

 January 2024: Basic Digital Photography, Part 2

-On Tuesday, January 16, 2024, we will discuss more the “how to” aspect, rather than the technological considerations.
+On Tuesday, January 16, 2024, we discussed the “how to” aspect, rather than the technological considerations.

 - How do you take a sharp photograph?